SAN FRANCISCO ●Attractions●Neighborhoods/Shopping+Restaurants

 image copyright Katy Greene

-Ghirardelli Chocolate Manufactory & Soda Fountain A small working chocolate factory using original equipment from the early 1900s still operates for show in the back of this classic ice cream parlor.
+Ghirardelli Square--Original Chocolate Manufactory A small working chocolate factory using original equipment from the early 1900s still operates for show in the back of this classic ice cream parlor.
 All of the chocolate sauces and syrups are made on site, as is the fudge sold in the shop.
 After selecting from the mouth-watering menu, ice cream-lovers take a seat and await the fulfillment of their ice cream fantasy.
-Special concoctions include The Earthquake Sundae, which serves four or more people (eight flavors of ice cream with eight different toppings accented with bananas, whipped cream, chopped almonds, and cherries), and The Alcatraz Rock, available only by request (rocky road and vanilla ice cream covered with a shell of chocolate, chopped almonds, whipped cream, and a whole cherry).
+Special sundae concoctions include the Earthquake, which serves four or more people and consists of eight flavors of ice cream with eight different toppings accented with bananas, whipped cream, chopped almonds, and cherries, and the Alcatraz Rock, available only by request (rocky road and vanilla ice cream covered with a shell of chocolate, chopped almonds, whipped cream, and a whole cherry).
 Hot fudge sundaes, sodas, and milkshakes are also available.
 Ghirardelli chocolate goodies, including a 5-pound chocolate bar, are sold in an adjoining shop.
-This ice cream shop has several outlets around the square, including one with a view of the bay.
-If one has too long a line, check out one of the others.
+This ice cream shop has several outlets around the square, so if the line is too long move on.